Get alerts of updates about «Long-tailed silverfish»

 How to resolve long-tailed silverfish problems?

 Prevention: Long-tailed silverfish are not found in Norwegian nature and enter buildings on objects.
 Constant vigilance and inspection of all objects taken into buildings is needed which makes prevention difficult.
 Storage rental, parcel terminals and customs warehouses for mail and freight, retail storage, second-hand shops and flea markets probably play a role as distribution routes since they operate with large commodity flow, intermediate storage and distribution to stores or customers.
 Long-tailed silverfish hitch a lift in pallets, boxes and furniture and establish themselves in new places, before reproducing and then spreading further.
-Key players in the retail trade should take social responsibility and carry out regular inspections and eradication if necessary.
+Key players in the retail trade should take social responsibility and carry out regular inspections and eradication with toxic bait if necessary.
 Long-tailed silverfish can also hide in handbags and bags in workplaces, schools, kindergartens or private homes but as they are passive during the day, the risk of exporting uninvited guests from infested buildings is low.

 Restrict freedom of movement: Once long-tailed silverfish have settled, they spread easily.
 They are small and flat and can wander between rooms and squeeze through tiny gaps, using plumbing, air ducts and cable ducts as pathways.
 By grouting and sealing cracks, pipe and cable ducts, and adding fine mesh on air ducts, they find it harder to seek out favourable conditions and shelter.